graphic showing John Slaughter

 Photos of John Slaughter at GT graduation and besides a photo of Slaughter from an old yearbook.

-Left: Slaughter's bachelor's graduation in 1989 with his parents and the Ramblin' Wreck in the background.
-His father, John M. Slaughter, was a 1948 Georgia Tech graduate.
+Left: Slaughter's bachelor's degree graduation in 1989 with his parents, Anne and John M. Slaughter, with the Ramblin' Wreck in the background.
+His father is a 1948 graduate of Georgia Tech.
 Right: Slaughter's 5-year service award photo at Watkins-Johnson Co. in 1995.

 Blank Space (small)